| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 This OT allusion is developed in Heb.
 8:5 and 9:23.
 This literary unit uses the Exodus and the Wilderness Wanderings Period as an OT backdrop.
 This symbolizes the second and ultimate exodus from bondage (bondage to sin).

-▣ "the tabernacle of testimony" This refers to the Ark of the Covenant in the Holy of Holies that contained YHWH's tablets given to Moses on Mt.
+▣ "the tabernacle of testimony" This refers to the Ark of the Covenant (cf. Acts 7:44) in the Holy of Holies that contained YHWH's tablets given to Moses on Mt.
 Sinai (Exod.
 19-20; Deut.
 5).
+The one true, holy God has chosen to reveal Himself.
+Fallen humans cannot discover truth!

 15:6 "clothed in linen, clean and bright" These seven angelic beings come from the very innermost part of heaven's temple, which shows their authority because they come from the very presence of God.
 In rabbinical Judaism there are seven powerful angels surrounding the throne of God, called "the angels of the presence."